jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 1. Checkout the code
 2. Run the partial rebuild with the provided GitHub token and the package name passed as inputs
 3. Setup the environment variables for the commit
-4. Commit to the code back to the repository
+4. Commit the code back to the repository

 ## Using Your Repository

 Now that we have a working composer repository, we'll want to use it in one of our projects.
-Setup a new project that will use composer to install the packages and initialize your composer file through whatever means you usually do.
+Set up a new project that will use composer to install the packages and initialize your composer file through whatever means you usually do.
 To tell composer to look in your repository for packages, you'll need to add it to the `repository` list and add the packages into your `require` or `require-dev` properties, as needed.

 ```json
 {